thoughtlessmind/watch-time/README.md

 - Creating weback and babel configuration from scratch for working of react and react-dom.
 - Creating Hight order components efficiently
+- Setting up prettier and eslint for code styles